-Anyfi.net is a freely available Software-Defined Wireless Networking (SDWN) forwarding data plane for Wi-Fi.
+Anyfi.net is a Software-Defined Wireless Networking (SDWN) forwarding data plane for Wi-Fi.
 It implements a complete IEEE 802.11 stack, but split in two halves: one for radio access and another for service definition.

 Seeing is believing - you really have to try this yourself.
 Anyfi.net comes pre-integrated in CarrierWrt.
 Download a firmware image for one of several common Wi-Fi routers and take it for a spin right now.